-- Expand Access to Dental Care through Dental Therapists (Representatives Hogan & Senator Chandler) HD3436/ SD 1942
+- Expand Access to Dental Care through Dental Therapists (H. 1916/S. 1215, Representatives Hogan and Pignatelli & Senator Chandler)

 - The most vulnerable populations in Massachusetts often forgo their oral health needs due to the lack of easy access to a dentist.
 An Act to improve oral health for all Massachusetts residents authorizes an additional dental professional, called the dental therapist (DT), to work with a dentist to provide oral health care to more people.
 DTs present a critical opportunity for Massachusetts to close gaps in dental access for seniors, low-income families, children, and people with special needs.